Hikers in low light among trees happy

 12. Bring a reuseable water bottle

 While there aren't any countries as yet to have banned plastic water bottles, we all know that they're an environmental scourge.
 Most often the reason for buying a plastic bottle of water is lack of forethought – you're thirsty, and you gotta have that H2O.
-Perhaps you look for water being sold in a glass bottle, but you're not likely to find outside of restaurants and cafes.
+Perhaps you look for water being sold in a glass bottle, but you're not likely to find any outside of restaurants and cafes.
 Moreover, if the water's to be carried with you, you don't want the extra weight of the glass.

 With this in mind, please plan ahead and bring a reuseable water bottle or two on your trip.